-In the instant case, after subtracting the increased costs required to maintain fringe benefits in accordance with the statute, the District lacked sufficient money to fully fund a step in the first year of the QEO (2001-2002) or to fund any part of a step in the second year of the QEO (2002-2003).
-Thus, the District paid 98.48% of a step for 2001-2002 and did not pay any step increases to eligible employees for 2002-2003.
+In the instant case, after subtracting the increased costs required to maintain fringe benefits in accordance with the statute, the District lacked sufficient money to fund any part of a step in the second year of the QEO (2002-2003).
+Thus, the District did not pay any step increases to eligible employees for 2002-2003.
 The District also did not move eligible employees to the step on the salary schedule that reflected their years of service.